enovz/APIs-based-on-directory-structure/README.md

 2. Controller behaviour defines implemetations of functions that need to be executed when an action is requested.
+* controller behaviours consume a resource object(if not empty) and respond with a response callback.

 ```
-    getAll() {
+    getAll(dogs, response) {
-        return "get all dogs called";
+        response("get all dogs called");
     }
-    getById(dogs) {
+    getById(dogs, response) {
-        return "getById called " + dogs.id;
+       response("getById called " + dogs.id);
     }
 ```